 Thank you to the week’s partners!

-Harvest Hosts: For 20% off your order, head to HarvestHosts.com and use code NPAD.
+Pagagen: For 15% off your order and a special gift, head to Pacagen.com/NPAD and use code NPAD.

 Hosted by two friends who share a passion for the wilderness and a fascination with what can go wrong there, each week hosts Danielle and Cassie explore the darker side of our National Parks and explore these treasured places in a whole new way - because behind the iconic arches and towering trees lie layered histories, grisly encounters, extraordinary stories of survival, tragic ends and so much more.
 But it isn’t always chills and thrills.
 By sharing inspiring tales and their desire for protecting our planet’s wild places, they hope the show will inspire listeners to lace up their own hiking boots and take a walk into the wild to create meaningful adventures of their own.